RoonMoonlight/BattlefieldReborn/README.md

 * **More teamplay is required** - Specialist has been always controversy for fans who prefer team-based game, so because of that we made following changes to punish the player who doesn't do teamwork very well:
    * You keep the specialist feature - but character gadgets are disabled, and based purely on your skill.
    * While you die, no one can revive you except support specialists.
 Support specialists are now most important class on your team, so take care of them!
+   * **All vehicles have health regeneration disabled.** Your vehicle can be only repaired by ally Engineers.
    * You keep the traits, so you have at least one difference per each specialists.
+   * Engineer will have Repair Tool and Medic will have Defibrillator - they are the only way to repair ally vehicles or revive the downed allies.
+   * Insertion Beacon and Med-Pen are disabled.
-   * Boris, Rao, Crawford are disabled due to trait similarity.
+   * Boris, Rao, Irish are disabled due to trait similarity.
 They will be added later when they get new traits in the future update.
-* **Aim Assist is disabled**
-* And more will come in the later updates.
-Stay tuned!
+* And more will come in the later updates, so stay tuned!

 ### Map Rotations
 Map rotations are based on map popularity and balance of the map.